 - Depend extensively on SSA form.

-- Have both textual and in-memory forms of their primary intermediate language.
+- Have both textual and in-memory forms of their primary intermediate representation.
 (LLVM also has a binary bitcode format; Cretonne doesn’t.)

 - Can target multiple ISAs.